yamcodes/pino-nestjs/README.md

 ### Exposing stack trace and error class in `err` property

-Use the provided interceptor to expose actual error details:
+Use the provided interceptor to expose detailed error information:

 ```typescript
 import { LoggerErrorInterceptor } from 'pino-nestjs';